MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/custom-audio-on-toasts.md

 ## Send the notification

-Sending a notification with audio is the same as sending a regular notification.
+Sending a notification with audio is the same as sending a regular notification (just call the Show method).
 See [Send local toast](send-local-toast.md) to learn more.

 ## Related topics